Fish Myth Buster!

 Goldfish require at least 100 litres in at least 200mm of water.

 Fish health is often linked, in people's minds, to fish happiness.
 This, in my opinion, is a double-edged sword, for it is not enough to just say "my fish are still alive, so they must be happy", as we surely wouldn't say this about any other type of animal.
 What we can say, though, is that a "happy fish" is far less likely to get sick.

 In order to keep our fish happy, we must give them all the things that they need, such as clean water to live in, the right amounts of food and enough space to swim around freely and lead an interesting life.

-Latest research done by the CSIRO proves that fish have far great cognitive capacity than we had ever thought of in the past, labelling the old wives tale of a fish's "3-second memory" as rubbish.
+The latest research done by the CSIRO proves that fish have far great cognitive capacity than we had ever thought of in the past, labeling the old wives tale of a fish's "3-second memory" as rubbish.
 But as fish keepers, we know this.